falconindy/auracle/README.md

 * `get`: clone the git repository for packages.
 * `buildorder`: show the order and origin of packages that need to be built for a given set of AUR packages.
-* `sync`: attempt to find updates for installed AUR packages.
+* `outdated`: attempt to find updates for installed AUR packages.

 ### Non-goals